-Motor Repair or Replacement?
+Industrial Motor Repair or Replacement?
 Start with a Motor Failure Policy

-Establishing a motor failure policy and repair guidelines can help reduce downtime, lower energy expenses, and maximize capital investments.
-Knowing the game plan before a motor fails enables informed, data-driven motor-management decisions that consider safety, risk, and costs.
-A motor failure policy also helps procure the appropriate equipment and services in advance - getting the plant back up and running sooner.
+Establishing a motor failure policy and repair guidelines can reduce downtime, lower energy expenses, and maximize capital investments.
+It’s important to have a game plan before a motor fails to enable informed, data-driven motor-management decisions that consider safety, risk, and costs.

 A strong motor failure policy should consider the following:

-Depending on your electric rate, repair cost, distributor discount on new motors, the efficiency of your failed motor and its annual run-hours, it may be more cost-effective to replace your motor than repair it.
+Depending on your electric rate, repair cost, distributor discount on new motors, the efficiency of your failed motor, and its annual run hours, it may be more cost-effective to replace your motor than repair it.
+Some asset management system add-ons enable you to calculate near-real-time motor repair-versus-replace business cases.
+However, facilities without this technology may find it helpful to calculate their horsepower breakpoint.

-49F746AE-FD9F-4891-9996-FD8E94F65051PRINTBW (2)To calculate the horsepower breakpoint, evaluate the costs for repairing as well as replacing common motor sizes, including full lifecycle operating costs.
-However, if a new motor is expected to last longer than a repaired motor, consider only the costs that the new motor will incur over the expected lifetime of the repaired motor.
+To calculate the horsepower breakpoint, evaluate the costs for repairing and replacing common motor sizes, including full lifecycle operating costs.
+If a new motor will last longer than a rebuilt motor, consider only the costs that the new motor will incur over the expected lifetime of the repaired motor.

-Then, calculate the horsepower and operating hours above which it becomes more cost-effective to repair a motor based on your company’s payback or internal rate of return criteria.
+49F746AE-FD9F-4891-9996-FD8E94F65051PRINTBW (2)Next, calculate the horsepower and operating hours above which it becomes more cost-effective to repair a motor based on your company’s payback or internal rate of return criteria.
 These calculations inform the facility’s particular rule of thumb.
 For example, replace all motors falling below this horsepower breakpoint; repair everything at and above it.

-one-point rise in efficiency translates into tremendous savings over the motor’s service life.
-Considering full lifecycle costs may sway the decision to repair versus replace.
+Why consider lifecycle costs?
+Energy expenses comprise up to 97% of a motor’s total lifecycle cost.
+Even a one-point rise in efficiency translates into tremendous savings over the motor’s service life.
+Considering full lifecycle costs may also impact the decision to repair versus replace.

 Given the high capital cost of new motors, motor failures offer an opportunity to evaluate the appropriateness of a motor in its application.

 Identify motors and locations with frequent failures, then perform (or ask your preferred repair shop to perform) a root cause failure analysis (RCFA).
-Once the reasons behind chronic motor failures have been identified, a business case can be built and corrective action can begin.
-For example, if a harsh environment causes frequent motor failures, replace the motors with severe duty motors—increasing motor reliability and reducing downtime.
+Once the reasons behind chronic motor failures have been identified, a business case can be built, and corrective action can begin.
+For example, if a harsh environment causes frequent motor failures, replace the motors with severe-duty motors, increasing motor reliability and reducing downtime.
 Similarly, a motor with damaged windings may indicate an electrical issue at the plant.

 Replacing oversized, under-loaded motors—those running at less than 50% of their capacity—with smaller, premium efficient motors that better match the load requirements reduces the cost of capital expenditure and increases the motor’s operating efficiency, reducing energy spend.